clickfunnels2/refine-rails/docs/installation.md

 end
 ```

-8. Include the module in your application controller: `include Hammerstone::FilterApplicationController`
+8. Include the module in your `ApplicationController`: `include Hammerstone::FilterApplicationController`

 9. Apply the filter in your `contacts_controller`